THE BEST SOCIAL MEDIA POLICY TEMPLATE IN 2024

-- How one Tweet blow up Justin Sacco’s life.
+- How one tweet blew up ex-IAC PR executive Justin Sacco’s life.

-- SBS journalist Marion Ives sacked by commenting about SBS on her personal Facebook account.
+- SBS journalist Marion Ives was sacked for commenting about SBS on her personal Facebook account.

-- Accor’s Hotel chain PR Manager posted more than 105 reviews on Tripadvisor under a pseudonym
+- Accor’s Hotel chain PR Manager posted 100+ fake reviews on Tripadvisor under a pseudonym.

-“It’s not the social media platforms that create issues for organisations, it’s the way social media is used by employees and staff.
-It’s about managing your team not the tool”
+“It’s not the social media platforms that create issues for organisations, it’s the way employees and staff use social media.
+It’s about managing your team, not the tool”

 - Ambulance Victoria Controversial Social Media Policy.